 We also note, however, that he was quick to argue against the idea that ‘Labour’s right flank be brought back into the shadow cabinet’.
 That would involve ‘demoting those who proved themselves to be a successful team’.
-But, other than Corbyn, who among that team made a positive impression on the electorate?
+But, other than Corbyn, who among that ‘successful team’ made a positive impression on the electorate?

 Jones’s current cry for loyalty has the ring of a plea for forgiveness.
 He was weak.
-He denied his leader, betrayed his fellow disciples, but now the sinner repents.
-In 2016 he worried about a ‘belief that even differences of opinion on the left can’t be tolerated’, and warned: ‘ well, that cannot bode well.’
+He denied his leader and betrayed his fellow disciples, but now the sinner repents.
+In 2016 he worried about a ‘belief that even differences of opinion on the left can’t be tolerated’, and warned: ‘ that cannot bode well.’
 A year on, he is arguing that what’s needed now are spokespeople who believe 110 per cent in ‘a genuinely socialist agenda’.
 What, even if they’re only just emerging from a long dark night of the soul?